Scope of application

 To distinguish between the two, the parameters generated on the sensor always start with a lower case letter, e.g. nn.csv, whereas the DataAnalyzer parameters start with a capital, e.g. Nn.csv.

 This chapter gibes an overview of the analysis outputs that the DataAnalyzer calculates.
+You can find the Details in the Algorithms manual.
 The analysis outputs can be grouped into:

 All secondary parameters are generated in the Unisens data format.
 Most of the secondary parameters allow the specification of an output interval, determined by the user.
 These secondary parameters additionally output into an Excel Spreadsheet (results.xls).
 Most of the reports are produced as PDF files.
 Some reports take the form either of Excel files, .csv files or plain text files.